MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

     }
     ```

-   If you pull a subset of items in the table, ensure you have specified all properties involved in the query.
+   If you pull a subset of items in the table, ensure you specify all properties involved in the query.

 2. Derive models from the `ETagEntityTableData` class: